Sections Of This Article:

 Introduction

-When considering the question: are watches art, there are various factors which, when applying together, define something as art.
+When considering the question: are watches art, there are various factors which, when applied together, define something as art.

 Watches no longer have an important value in terms of their timekeeping function (with everyone having the precise time on their smartphone), so people, for various reasons, seek to define them as something else of value, especially when they are obviously beautiful and come with hefty price tags, often defining them as “art” without having much understanding of what art really means.
 This also relates, to some degree, to the aftershocks of the quartz crisis, which polarized watches into either cheap functional items, or expensive, beautiful ones.